-H. Kelsen, a very clear author, finds and distinguishes six fundamental correlative concepts, by reason of the number of the addressees of the norm, i.e. the absolute right, the relative right, the absolute duty, the relative duty, the absolute obligation, and the relative obligation.
-According to Kelsen, the right is relative when it links a person to a determinate person or a determinate number of persons, whereas it is absolute when it links a person to an indeterminate number of persons or to all the persons of a particular legal order.
-Symmetrically, the duty and the obligation, identical concepts for Kelsen, are relative when they link a subject to a determinate subject or a determinate number of subjects, whereas they are absolute when they link a subject to an indeterminate number of subjects or to all the subjects of a given legal order.
-Following this approach, the literature employs the concepts of right, duty, claim and obligation alternatively, especially in the domain of international law.
-Thus, dealing with the relational aspect of law, the correspondence between the notions of right and claim, on one side, duty and obligation, on the other, is highlighted.
+indeterminate number of subjects or to all the subjects of a given legal order.26 Following this approach, the literature employs the concepts of right, duty, claim and obligation alternatively, especially in the domain of international law.
+Thus, dealing with the relational aspect of law, the correspondence between the notions of right and claim, on one side, duty and obligation, on the other, is highlighted.27

 Sharing the essence of the Kelsenite view on this point and following the common approach of the literature, I employ the concepts of right, duty, claim and obligation alternately in the relative and absolute sense.
-Nevertheless, I point out that in legal language the terms 'right' and 'duty' are more commonly used in the absolute sense, whereas 'claim' and 'obligation' are more commonly employed in the relative sense, and I think that a constant distinction between relative and absolute concepts would lead to a clearer comprehension of legal situations.
-21
+Nevertheless, I point out that in legal language the terms 'right' and 'duty' are more commonly used in the absolute sense, whereas 'claim' and 'obligation' are more commonly employed in the relative sense, and I think that a constant distinction between relative and absolute concepts would lead to a clearer comprehension of legal situations.28

-The literature dwells on the notion of subjective right, correctly conceived of as a prerogative of the right-holder protected by law, endowing him with the faculty of reaction in case of breach.22 Therefore, I can outline this pattern: an absolute right-duty relation binds a subject towards all the other subjects of a specific legal order and is composed of an ensemble of claim-obligation relations.23 In other words, it is argued that the absolute right is composed of the ensemble of the claims, having a determinate content, that a subject holds towards all the other subjects of a given legal order,
+The literature dwells on the notion of subjective right, correctly conceived of as a prerogative of the right-holder protected by law, endowing him with the faculty of reaction in case of breach.29 Therefore, I can outline this pattern: an absolute right-duty relation binds a subject towards all the other subjects of a specific legal order and is composed of an ensemble of claim-obligation relations.30 In other words, it is argued that the absolute right is composed of the ensemble of the claims, having a determinate content, that a subject holds towards all the other subjects of a given legal order [Figure 2], whereas the absolute duty is composed of the ensemble of the obligations, having a determinate content, that a subject holds towards all the other subjects of a given legal order [Figure 3].